Adam Barta, Owner

 From 2013-2015, Barta was part owner of the Alexandria Blue Anchors, a collegiate summer team that competes in the Northwoods League, one of the top collegiate leagues in the country.
 Formally the Alexandria Beetles, the focus of the Blue Anchors, led by World Series (87/91) champion Al Newman, is to bring home-grown talent back to the Northwoods.
 Several Blizzard players - many of who were ranked as top Northwoods prospects - played for Newman and the Anchors.

 In the summer if 2016, Barta founded the Blizzard Foundation, a 501c3 non-profit organization, to help student athletes achieve their dreams on and off the field.
-The Blizzard Foundation has four main legs to the foundation: to provide financial aid to players in need, community service projects, provide the "Johnny Price" College Scholarship and to build a baseball field as a home to the Minnesota Blizzard.
+The Blizzard Foundation has three main legs to the foundation: to provide financial aid to players in need, community service projects and provide the "Johnny Price" College Scholarship to graduating seniors.

 Currently, Barta lives in Roseville with his wife, Heidi, their son, Spencer, and daughter, Stella.